Farysh1/Politics-and-War-Web-Tools/README.md

 Changelog
 ---------

-Version 0.0.2 - June 06, 2023
+Version 0.0.3 - June 08, 2023
 ----------------------------

 Added:
-- City Simulator extra calculations
+- none

 Changed:
-- changed stylistic properties
+- updated the other tools to be mobile compatible

 Fixed:
-- some small bugs
+- none

 Removed:
 - none